- How many staff are assigned to a school?

 Playworks' school-based programs are designed to start on the first day of school.
 We recruit our staff throughout the year, train them in the summer, with programming set to start at the beginning of the school year.
 We generally do not start up programming mid-year.

-Playworks is expanding and looking for new cities that wish to bring play our direct service program to their schools and students.
-To learn more, please contact email@example.com.
-We may not have plans to bring our direct service to your city this year, but hopefully we will in future years.
+Playworks is expanding and looking for new cities that wish to bring play our Playworks Coach program to their schools and students.
+To learn more, please contact firstname.lastname@example.org.
+We may not have plans to bring Playworks Coach to your city this year, but hopefully we will in future years.

-To keep the trainings interactive and participatory, we generally work with groups of a minimum of 10 and a maximum of 30 people per trainer.
+To keep the trainings interactive, participatory, and highly effective, we generally work with groups of a minimum of 10 and a maximum of 30 people before we bring in a second trainer.

-If your program has more than 30 staff members, we recommend providing multiple trainings for smaller groups, or we can send additional trainers to work with the entire staff.
-If you have fewer than 10 staff, we recommend partnering with a neighboring organization or school.
+If your program has more than 30 staff members, we recommend providing multiple trainings for smaller groups, or we can send additional trainers to work with the entire staff for a flat fee.

 Playworks coaches work on-site exclusively in low-income schools.
 To bring Playworks to your school, at least 50 percent of enrollment must be eligible for free and reduced lunches.
 To learn more, contact the executive director listed on our web site for your city.
 S/he will be able to provide the information you need to bring Playworks to your school.

 Playworks training provides adults who work with youth the tools to create a safe, healthy and inclusive play program.
-The benefits kids receive from the environment created by your Playworks trained adult include: an enriched recess experience with more physical activity, improved learning and academic performance, development of conflict resolution skills, and fewer incidences of bullying.
+The benefits kids receive from the environment created by a Playworks trained adult include: an enriched and active recess or play experience, improved learning and academic performance, development of conflict resolution skills and youth leadership, and fewer incidences of bullying.

 No. We serve a variety of organizations that work with youth (3-17 years old), including community based organizations, before and after school programs, and parks and recreation departments.